cybozu-go/cke/sonobuoy/README.md

 Conformance test for CKE
 ========================

-Follow the instructions to run [Sonobuoy][] for conformance test of certified Kubernetes.
+This document describes steps to run the conformance test for certified Kubernetes.

 ## Prepare environment